Sepidehfahiman1998/netlist-and-bench-generation-with-python-program/README.md

 # netlist and bench generation from yosys output with python program

-developed by Sepideh Fahiman , bachelor student of Computer engineering at University of Tehran   <sepideh.fahiman@gmail.com>
+developed by Sepideh Fahiman , bachelor student of Computer engineering at University of Tehran You can send your comments specifically to this address  <sepideh.fahiman@gmail.com>

 under the supervision of professor Zainalabedin Navabi Shirazi